 Instruction & Inspiration

 Enjoy a structured Zoom figure drawing art class with instruction on the technical and artistic aspects of drawing and using the iPad, Apple Pencil and Procreate app as your tools.
 This is a monthly class on the Fourth Saturdays (except for a class on December 18th, 2021, since the Fourth Saturday in December 2021 falls on Christmas Day).
 All instruction will be via use of Procreate app on the iPad, though use of other media is okay.
 The class is run very similar to a traditional figure drawing class with shorter poses in the first half and worked up to longer poses in the second half.
 It is a small class with the opportunity for everyone to receive guidance from the instructor.
 Suitable for beginners and experienced artists.
 This is part of an on-going series of monthly Zoom figure drawing classes featuring top-notch professional models.
 I share a loose, gestural and expressive approach to drawing from the model.
 This class will train your eye, sharpen your observational skills and equip you with the technical and artistic experience to make the most of your iPad as an amazing art tool.
 The models during this series of classes may be minimally clothed or nude and therefore this class is for students 18+ and for participation where the computer will not be seen by children under 18.
 No photography, recording or screen capture is permitted at any time during these sessions, and all students need to have a microphone and webcam.
-The introductory section (first 30 minutes) is recorded by the host.
+The introductory and review sections (first and last 30 minutes) are recorded by the host.
 Students show their work as part of the class.

 The cost is $45 for the three hour class, including the model fee.
 To pay for this class please use the link above, or you can alternatively pay via PayPal.me.
 I send the Zoom details ahead of the class once you have registered.